Emmet County Treasurer

 How to find us

 The Emmet County Treasurer’s Office is located in the County Building at 200 Division St., Petoskey, Michigan 49770 in Suite 170.
-We are on the first floor.
-If you enter through the Division Street entrance, we are to the right through the blue doors.
+We are on the first floor across from the elevator.
 Click here for directions to our office.

 Office hours are Monday through Friday 8 a.m. to 5 p.m. except Holidays.
 We are open through the lunch hour.
 A list of holiday dates for this year is available by clicking here.